espinm2/dev.to/istio-auth-policies.md

 ![[Pasted image 20210716125918.png]]

-If no one is expecting you, but no one kicks you out explcitly.
-You are not allowed into the office still,
+If no one is expecting you, but no one kicks you out explicitly, you are not allowed linger in the lobby.
+You will be kicked out.

 ![[Pasted image 20210716125930.png]]